adminprivileges/skillbridgreNotes/c_lang.md

 ## x200
+- add newlines at the end of your code, its the standards and ```#includes``` can get a bit messy if you dont since the code is prepended to the beginning EXACTLY as it is.
 - When the filename for a #include is surrounded by < and >, the compiler looks for this file in standard include paths, such as /usr/include/.
 If the filename is surrounded by quotes, the compiler looks in the current directory.
 - always terminate statements with a ```;```
 - strings are just character arrays, to avoid having to add them one at a time, use strcpy ex ```strcpy([var], "Hello World!");```
 - ```&``` Specifies address of